 This is a potential security issue, you are being redirected to https://csrc.nist.gov.

-The use of small-scale distributed energy resources (DERs), such as wind and solar photovoltaics, are growing rapidly and transforming the power grid.
+The use of small-scale distributed energy resources (DERs) is growing rapidly and transforming the power grid.
 In fact, a distribution utility may need to remotely communicate with thousands of DERs and other grid-edge devices—many of which are not owned by them.
 Any attack that can deny, disrupt, or tamper with DER communications could prevent a utility from performing necessary control actions and could diminish grid resiliency.